ovh/docs/pages/platform/ai/deploy_guide_01_capabilities/guide.en-gb.md

 #### Rolling upgrade

-You can update your application's Docker image to offer an up-to-date version of your service.
-Updates are incremental, and will not result in any service disruptions.
-Your current configuration will also be retained, such as your HTTP endpoint and deployment strategy.
+You can update the Docker image of your application to provide an updated version of your service.
+Updates are incremental and will not cause any downtime.
+Your current configuration will also be preserved, such as your HTTP endpoint and deployment policy.
+There is no need to stop and restart the application for the image update to take effect.

 #### Network

-**Public networking** can be used for all of the offers.
+**Public networking** can be used for all the AI Tools.

 **Private networking (vRack)** is not supported.